 IWCA at Work

 Since 2003 IWCA has been very busy working to raise the status of women in coffee throughout the world.
-Beyond our networking breakfasts held annually at the SCAA conferences, we now also have annual lunches at the NCA Spring Conferences, fund international grants for projects at origin, have held international conferences.
+Beyond our annual networking breakfasts, we also host an annual lunch at the NCA Spring Conference, fund international grants for projects at origin, and host international conferences.

 Empowering Women Coffee Producers in East Africa